Carl Reid: Anglican ministry

+Roman Catholic Church

 In 2009, Pope Benedict XVI promulgated the apostolic constitution Anglicanorum coetibus.
 In November 2011, Reid became assistant bishop of the Anglican Catholic Church of Canada's pro-diocese of Our Lady of Walsingham, composed of clergy and parishes which were preparing for entry into the future Personal Ordinariate of the Chair of Saint Peter.

-He was received into the Roman Catholic Church on 15 April 2012.
-He was received along with Peter Wilkinson and received communion for the first time as a Roman Catholic in a ceremony presided by Monsignor Richard Gagnon at St Andrew's Cathedral in Victoria, British Columbia.
-The Pope has allowed some married former Anglican priests to be ordained as Roman Catholic priests and Reid was ordained on 26 January 2013 by Archbishop Terrence Prendergast at Notre Dame Cathedral in Ottawa.
+Reid was received into the Roman Catholic Church on 15 April 2012.
+He was received along with Peter Wilkinson and received communion for the first time as a Roman Catholic at a Mass presided by Monsignor Richard Gagnon at St Andrew's Cathedral in Victoria, British Columbia.
+The Pope allowed some married former Anglican priests to be ordained as Roman Catholic priests, and Reid was ordained for the Personal Ordinariate of the Chair of Saint Peter as a deacon on 12 January 2013 and as a priest on 26 January 2013 by Archbishop Terrence Prendergast at Notre Dame Cathedral in Ottawa.

 Reid became dean of Saint John the Baptist Church and rector of the Congregation of the Annunciation of the Blessed Virgin Mary.
 In 2014, he was appointed rector of the Congregation of Blessed John Henry Newman Church, now Saint John Henry Newman, in Victoria.

-On 26 March 2019, Pope Francis appointed him as the ordinary of the Personal Ordinariate of Our Lady of the Southern Cross in Australia and Japan.
-Reid's installation was on 27 August 2019 at St Mary's Cathedral, Sydney, by Anthony Fisher, Archbishop of Sydney.
+On 26 March 2019, Pope Francis appointed Reid as the ordinary of the Personal Ordinariate of Our Lady of the Southern Cross in Australia and Japan, in succession to Harry Entwistle.
+As he is married, he could not become a bishop.
+His installation was on 27 August 2019 at St Mary's Cathedral, Sydney, by Anthony Fisher, Archbishop of Sydney.
+In 2022, the ordinariate underwent an apostolic visitation.
+On 21 April 2023, the Holy See announced that the pope had accepted Reid's resignation (at the age of 72) effective 1 July.
+Bishop Anthony Randazzo was appointed to succeed him, becoming the ordinariate's apostolic administrator in July 2023.